JakeJing/singularity-containers/README.md

 > sudo singularity build singularity-r.sif singularity-r.def

+## 4. build a sandbox

+It is necessary to build a sandbox from the .sif file, so that you can direcly load the data from the sandbox, rather than creating a lot of containers and use up of all of the temporary storage in the /tmp folder.
+With the sanbox, you can run the batch scriptby by specifying the path of sanbox, instead of using the .sif file.

+> singularity build --sandbox singularity-r singularity-r.sif

-## 4. sharing and testing the image file
+## 5. sharing and testing the image file

 > sbatch example.sh

-> srun singularity exec -u singularity-r.sif Rscript test.R
+> srun singularity exec -u singularity-r Rscript test.R

-**TODO:**

-1. It is better to go to your own computer or instance and list all of the packages you need, and build an singularity image file.